webcrafters/ng-basics-2021/README.md

 When FunViewer is initialized, before any category is clicked, there should still be displayed a random joke in the FunComponent.

+When a category is chosen, the title of FunComponent displays the name of that category in the form "Chuck Norris Facts - category".

+At first, before any category is chosen, the title displays simply "Chuck Norris Facts".

 If you haven't done so yet, commit your changes once the task is complete.